Sequoia Voting Systems: California decertification/recertification

-“Hanging chads" controversy
+"Hanging chads" controversy

-A 2007 investigative report by Dan Rather charged Sequoia with deliberately supplying poor quality punch-card ballots to Palm Beach County, Florida for the 2000 election.
+A 2007 investigative report by Dan Rather charged Sequoia with deliberately supplying poor quality punch-card ballots to Palm Beach County, Florida, for the 2000 election.
 According to former Sequoia employees, the ballots for Palm Beach County were produced with paper and manufacturing processes that were outside of normal specifications.
 This supposedly caused all of the problems with "hanging chads".
 When quality problems were found, Sequoia management ordered the production workers to ignore them.
 One worker speculated that the object was to discredit punch-card ballots and thus promote sales of electronic voting machines.

 Florida touch-screen replacement

 After the 2000 election problems, Florida required its counties to replace punch-card voting systems with touch-screen systems, some of which were purchased from Sequoia.
-However, there were some major problems with touch-screen systems, and in 2007 Florida ordered the counties to replace them with optical-scan systems by 1 July 2008.
+However, there were some major problems with touch-screen systems, and in 2007 Florida ordered the counties to replace them with optical-scan systems by July 1, 2008.
 Sequoia offered to buy back its machines for $1 each.
 This offer was rejected.

 Threat of legal action against Professor Edward Felten

 In early 2008, New Jersey election officials announced that they planned to send one or more Sequoia Advantage voting machines to Professors Edward Felten and Andrew Appel of Princeton University for analysis.
 Felten and Appel are computer scientists interested in security issues, especially in regard to electronic voting systems.
 In March 2008, Sequoia sent an e-mail to Professor Felten asserting that allowing him to examine Sequoia voting machines would violate the license agreement between Sequoia and the county which bought them, and also that Sequoia would take legal action "to stop... non-compliant analysis... publication of Sequoia software... or any other infringement of our intellectual property."

 This action sparked outrage among computer technology activists.
 Author and digital rights activist Cory Doctorow commented "It's hard to imagine a stupider legal threat."

 Shortly after this, Sequoia's corporate Web site was hacked.
-Ironically, the hack was first discovered by Ed Felten.
-Sequoia took its Web site down on 20 March and removed the "intrusive content".
+The hack was first discovered by Ed Felten.
+Sequoia took its Web site down on March 20 and removed the "intrusive content".